A hotel rewards business card offering a strong signup bonus and high point earnings.

 |Minimum Age||18 years of age|

 If you’re looking for a hotel card, Marriott Rewards® Premier Business credit card is an attractive choice.
-It comes with an outstanding signup bonus that can earn you enough points for up to 10 free stays at a Category 1 Marriott Rewards® hotel.
+It comes with an outstanding signup bonus that can earn you enough points for up to 10 complimentary stays at a Category 1 Marriott Rewards® hotel.

 What is a Marriott Rewards® hotel category?

 Marriott organizes its hotels in Categories 1 through 9.
-Categories don’t reflect star ratings, quality or service — rather, they indicate how many points you’ll need to earn a free night.
+Categories don’t reflect star ratings, quality or service — rather, they indicate how many points you’ll need to earn a complimentary night.